• Skip to main content

 I am lucky to have a great son and that is not just me talking!
 I hear that from his teachers, other parents, and other adults.
 But many people are surprised to learn just how laid back I am with him.
 He has never had a bed time or had to eat dinner at a certain time or clean his plate or mop up every vegetable.
 He has never had to follow any strict policies regarding television or homework or video games or chores or any of the other daily routines that most parents think are essential to successful parenting.
 Even though I am always there to guide him, he gets to make many important decisions on his own – and he always has.

-However, with all of that said and with not too many tradition “rules,” my son is still an amazing young man who is wonderfully behaved and does all of the things that he is supposed to do – and most of the time without me asking.
+However, with all of that said and with not too many traditional “rules,” my son is still an amazing young man who is wonderfully behaved and does all of the things that he is supposed to do – and most of the time without me asking.
 He is kind, he is caring, he is smart, he is funny, he does the right thing, says the right thing, and knows what the right thing is in almost any situation.

-Three Rules For Parenting
+Three Basic Rules For Life And Parenting

 My parenting style comes from the basic style that my dad gave me.
 It breaks down to this.
 My son has three main rules.
 Three rules which pretty much encompass everything in life.
 Here they are and maybe they will help out a few of you fathers (and mothers) along your parenting journey.